 Tags: security, musings

 Startups and companies that aim to provide cryptographically secure internet messaging platforms have started cropping up during the last six months.
 This is a very good development.
 Unfortunately, cryptography is ridiculously hard to get right (provided that you are really starting from scratch, rolling your own algorithm that is only based on first principles).
 Cryptocat already got its share of criticism.
-A few weeks ago, I was very exited to learn about Telegram, an application geared towards providing a secure alternative to WhatsApp (these are my words, not the actual mission statement of the software).
+A few weeks ago, I was very excited to learn about Telegram, an application geared towards providing a secure alternative to WhatsApp (these are my words, not the actual mission statement of the software).
 An initial post on Hackernews resulted in very mixed reviews.
-People were skeptical about some of the claims and the protocol choices made by the developers.
+People were sceptical about some of the claims and the protocol choices made by the developers.
 Geoffroy Couprie wrote a long and detailed critique of Telegram, which has since been updated to contain new information.
 Personally, I consider his wording a bit harsh at times, but he makes some valid points.
 Paul Miller raised some equally valid points in a blog article, namely (among others) that it is easy to criticize people for doing something completely new.
 He has even been providing a live status of Telegram vulnerabilities.

 With all these emotions flying around, I want to take a more diplomatic stance.
 In the best tradition of the mathematical crackpot index, Scott Aaronson’s list of signs a mathematical breakthrough is wrong, and Jeff Atwood’s collection of code smells in computer science, I decided to think about some crypto smells, i.e. signs that may indicate that a given cryptographic algorithm is overly hyped.
 This is not to say that every protocol that “smells” is necessarily wrong.
 It might explain why the Telegram experienced so much backlash, though.